 Our next question comes from Michael Akinwich with Maxim Group.
 Please proceed.

-I believe we have a broader label and certainly been an oral treatment that would definitely be convenient, more convenient in fact, for the broader label.
+Um, I believe we have a broader label, um, and certainly been a oral treatment that would definitely be convenient, more convenient.
+In fact, for, for the broader label.
+Thank you.
+As you expect, not many people would want, um, to get a needle in the eye.

-I think Nathan is the perfect person to answer this question.
-Nathan?
+I think Nathan is the perfect person to answer this question, Nathan.

-Was that in comparison to Alkius, Michael?
-Yes,
+Was that in comparison to Alkias, Michael?

-given the similar mechanisms.
+Yes, given the similar mechanisms.

 This concludes our Q&A portion of the call.
 I will turn it back to Tom Lin for closing remarks.

 Thanks.
 So thank you all for joining our call.
 We'll be in San Francisco during the JPMorgan Healthcare Conference Week in January.
-We hope to see some of you there and introduce you to Dr. Shul.
+We hope to see some of you there and introduce you to Dr. Shung.
 And have a great day.
 Thank you very much.